osTicket/osTicket/README.md

     git pull
     php manage.php deploy -v /var/www/htdocs/osticket/

+If you absolutely must run from the git repo itself, without deploying to a production folder (usually for development testing), generate an autoloader file.

+    php manage.php package --autoload

 Upgrading
 ---------
 osTicket supports upgrading from 1.6-rc1 and later versions.
 As with any